rossaddison/yii2-house2house/README.md

 All Udb roles are linked to the 'employee' role so change the employee role 'makeup' if you want this to be applicable to all employees using this software.

+**An employee of company/division/unit 5 must have additional rights?** Contact the administrator having admin rights for this website.
+The manager of company 5 will NOT be able to set these rights.

 **How do we setup our site so that individuals who sign up will be charged a paypal subscription?**
 You will need to configure the frontend/modules/subscription/components/Configpaypal.php file.